Gardening with kids

 You can do the same for your kids: creating great memories that will inspire them to create their own gardens as adults.

-Too often we adults get caught up with results (getting planting, weeding and mowing done), but for kids, especially young ones, the priority is simply doing fun stuff.
+Too often we adults get caught up with results (getting planting, weeding and mowing done), but for kids, especially young ones, the priority is having fun.

-• Engage kids by temperament and interest: some love flowers, others prefer worms, toads, bugs and butterflies, growing veggies, or helping you water or edge a bed.
+Engage kids by interest and temperament: some love flowers, others prefer worms, toads, bugs and butterflies, growing veggies, or helping you water or edge a bed.

 • Give little kids pint-sized tools; tools made for women work for bigger kids.